christophgockel/christophgockel.github.io/_posts/2014-10-02-isolate-css.md

 I used [Sass](http://sass-lang.com) to be able to use the CSS classes just shown.
 Using Sass allows to &ldquo;[extend](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend)&rdquo; new selectors from existing selectors.

-With this we can create new selectors for us that match the domain of the application we're developing.
+With this we can create new selectors for our views that match the domain of the application we're developing.

 The definition for the classes of the last example look like this: